Chinese McDonalds vs Chinese KFC 🥊 Head To Head

 Even the logo has shifted away from the more traditional colours to green, black and brown to allow for an entire brand image shift.

-KFC understands a lot about marketing and has always remained focused on what parents want to see (meat filled dishes with traditional options) compared to McDonalds who aim their marketing directly at children.
+KFC understands a lot about marketing and has always remained focused on what parents want to see (meat-filled dishes with traditional options) compared to Mcdonald’s which aims its marketing directed at children.